dicarlolab/mkturk/public/readme.md

 Weight: Weight in kilograms

 ## ENV
-BatteryLDT:
+BatteryLDT: Stores any status update from the battery API, L=battery level in %  D=estimated time until battery discharges  T=performance.now() timestamp of latest battery status update

-CanvasRatio:
+CanvasRatio: Ratio of the logical canvas pixels to the physical screen pixels = BackingStoreRatio/DevicePixelRatio

-CurrentDate:
+CurrentDate: date & time when task session was initiated

-DataFileName:
+DataFileName: complete file path and name of datafile

-DevicePixelRatio:
+DevicePixelRatio: In a typical retina display, there can be a devicePixelRatio of 2 so that each 1x1 logical pixel is rendered using 2x2 logical pixels.
+This upsampling requires interpolation and can lead to blurring over your image.
+However, this can be compensated by setting the CanvasRatio = BackingStoreRatio/DevicePixelRatio

 FixationRadius: Radius of fixation image in pixels.
 This is not set by the user.
 Rather, user specifies FixationScale, and then FixationRadius stores the actual pixel-based size in the json data file.

-ImageHeightPixels:
+ImageHeightPixels: The height of the sample image in pixels.
+The image height is used as the unit for the vertical dimension.
+SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image

-ImageWidthPixels:
+ImageWidthPixels: The width of the sample image in pixels.
+The image width is used as the unit for the horizontal dimension.
+SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image

-Ordered_Samplebag_Filenames:
+Ordered_Samplebag_Filenames: Names of the sample image bags.
+Each bag is treated as a separate label class

-Ordered_Testbag_Filenames:
+Ordered_Testbag_Filenames: Names of the test image bags.
+Each test image bag serves as the label images for each sample class

-ParamFileDate:
+ParamFileDate: Date of revision on dropbox of the parameter file used for loading the task.

-ParamFileName:
+ParamFileName: Name of the parameter file used for loading the task

-ParamFileRev:
+ParamFileRev: Dropbox revision # of the parameter file.
+The revision number is used to determine if a new version of the parameter file was found

-RewardDuration:
+RewardDuration: How long the reward is dispensed in milliseconds of time the pump is on.
+RewardDuration is derived by the user-specified RewardPer1000Trials in mL and the calibration curve for that pump type.

 Subject: Name of subject, chosen from pulldown menu at beginning of task.

-XGridCenter:
+XGridCenter: The location of all grid points in pixels.
+Follows from user-specified NGridPoints and GridScale (e.g. to create a 3x3 grid with adjacent non-overlapping images, set NGridPoints=3, GridScale=1 and XGridCenters will be spaced by ImageWidthPixels)

-YGridCenter:
+YGridCenter: The location of all grid points in pixels.
+Follows from user-specified NGridPoints and GridScale (e.g. to create a 3x3 grid with adjacent non-overlapping images, set NGridPoints=3, GridScale=1 and YGridCenters will be spaced by ImageHeightPixels)

 ## TRIAL
-AllFixationXYT:
+AllFixationXYT: records all fixation touches as opposed to most recent fixation touch in FixationXYT.
+If NFixations > 1, then AllFixationXYT will have multiple touch entries on a given trial.
+X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured during performance.now()

-AutomatorStage:
+AutomatorStage: Stage number if Automator=1

-CorrectItem:
+CorrectItem: Index of the correct item on each trial

 FixationGridIndex: Fixation grid location on each trial.

-FixationTouchEvent:
+FixationTouchEvent: The type of touch event that was registered for that trial (e.g. touchheld or touchbroke if there was a required FixationDuration>0 period)

-FixationXYT:
+FixationXYT: records most recent fixation touch on each trial.
+X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured using performance.now()

-NReward: The number of rewards given at the end of the trial; usually 1x reward unless subject got many trials in a row correct in which case may get bonus reward according to nconsecutivehitsforbonus.
+NReward: The number of rewards given at the end of each trial; usually 1x reward unless subject got many trials in a row correct in which case may get bonus reward according to nconsecutivehitsforbonus.

-Response:
+Response: Index of the chosen item on each trial

-ResponseTouchEvent:
+ResponseTouchEvent: The type of touch event that was registered for that trial (e.g. touchheld, touchbroken, TimeOut)

-ResponseXYT:
+ResponseXYT: records the coordinates and time of touching the choice item.
+X,Y=horizontal,vertical position of response touch in pixels T=time of touch measured using performance.now()

-Sample:
+Sample: Index of sample displayed on each trial.
+Index into list of imagebags for that session

-StartTime:
+StartTime: Time recorded when the most recent fixation dot was shown for that trial.

-Test:
+Test: Indices of test choices displayed on each trial where N indices are stored for an N-AFC task.
+Index into list of test imagebags for that session